obonaventure/cnp3/book/network/network.rst

    A simple internetwork using virtual-circuits

 The establishment of a virtual circuit is performed by using a `signalling protocol` in the `control plane`.
 Usually, the source host sends a signalling message to indicate to its router the address of the destination and possibly some performance characteristics of the virtual circuit to be established.
-The first router can processe the signalling message in two different ways.
+The first router can process the signalling message in two different ways.

-A first solution is for the router to consult its routing table, remember the characteristics of the requested virtual circuit and forward over its outgoing interface towards the destination.
-The signalling message will thus be forwarded hop-by-hop until it reaches the destination and the virtual circuit will be opened along the path followed by the signalling message.
+A first solution is for the router to consult its routing table, remember the characteristics of the requested virtual circuit and forward it over its outgoing interface towards the destination.
+The signalling message is thus forwarded hop-by-hop until it reaches the destination and the virtual circuit is opened along the path followed by the signalling message.
 This is illustrated with the red virtual circuit in the figure below.

 .. figure:: fig/network-fig-007-c.png
    :align: center